 Morocco is a photographer’s dream!

-With its rich history, multicultural population and varied geography it’s a fascinating country!
+With its rich history, multicultural population, and varied geography it’s a fascinating country!

-Photography tour Morocco, ideal photography tour in morocco
+Photography tour Morocco, ideal photography tour in Morocco

-Program: Photography tour Morocco
+Program: Photography tour in Morocco

 Day 1: Transfer from Casablanca airport – Chefchaoun

 Meet up in the airport and get to know each other, and then drive for around 3 hours to the Riff Mountains where the small town of Chefchaoun situated at the edge of two peaks.
-Depends on our arrival to Chefchaoun we may have time to enjoy capturing some first photos in the blue city of Chefchaoun.
+Depends on our arrival in Chefchaoun we may have time to enjoy capturing some first photos in the blue city of Chefchaoun.

 Day 2: Chefchaoun